dlab-berkeley/LLMs-Exploratory-Research/README.md

 By using this button, however, you cannot save your work.

-## Run the Code

-Now that you have all the required software and materials, you need to run the code:

-Provide instructions on running the code, including how to load relevant software (RStudio, Jupyter Notebooks, etc.) and which file to open up.
-See other repositories for examples.

-Additionally, provide instructions on how to run code once it’s open (running Jupyter cells, RMarkdown cells, etc.).

 # Additional Resources

-Check out the following resources to learn more about [Workshop topics]:
+Check out the following resources to learn more about LLMs:

 * [Resource1](LinkToResource1): _Explain Resource 1_
 * [Resource2](LinkToResource2): _Explain Resource 2_